Learning Module

 Correct!
 Wrong!

-Researchers who study behavior change have found that people are more successful in making a desired behavioral change when they design an environment for themselves (or happen to be in one) that encourages and reinforces the new behavior over the old one — when their environment is giving them “situation support.”
-(See for example Brian Wansink, et al., “Slim by design: kitchen counter correlates of obesity” (2016).)
+2. Researchers who study behavioral change have found that people are more successful in making a desired change in behavior when they design an environment for themselves (or happen to be in one) that encourages and reinforces the new behavior over the old one—in other words, when their environment is giving them situation support.
+(For example, see Brian Wansink et al., 2016.
+“Slim by design: kitchen counter correlates of obesity.”)

 Which of the following is a better example of how Maya might find situation support to help her start meditating on a regular basis?